pyta-uoft/pyta/README.md

 We have a test suite which checks every example file to see if PyTA actually picks up on the error the file is supposed to illustrate.

 To run the tests, enter `python tests/test_examples.py` in the terminal.
+(If you're on a Mac, you'll likely need to do `python3 tests/test_examples.py` instead.)

 ## Contributors